crowdsourcing-class/crowdsourcing-class.github.io/assignment6.md

 	<pre><code> python convert_to_csv.py gun-violence-urls-and-entitites.csv </code></pre>

 7. Take another shot at your interface design, now taking advantage of the fact that you have a fairly good (but not perfect) list of the people and places in the article.
 You are welcome to reimpliment my design, although there is lots of room for improvement.
-E.g. Can you allow workers to click on the entities in the text to fill out the form, rather than having to type?
-Can you pre-populate any of the fields in the form, and have workers simply verify or edit them?
 Check the extra credit opportunities for more ideas!

 This assignment is due <b>Wednesday, October 22</b>.
 You can work in pairs, but you must declare the fact that you are working together when you turn your assignment.

+####Extra credit

+If you like web design, awesome!
+We are completely willing to give extra credit for faster, simpler, and sexier UIs.
+A few ideas:
+- Pre-populate answers to the form so users can simply confirm or edit the answers.
+- Allow users to click on entities in the text and flag them as specific fields (e.g. "victim") withough having to type into the text boxes.
+- Anything with drag and drop.
+People love to drag and drop.
+- Alchemy does a good job, but misses some important things like dates and times.
+Try some other tools to detect this, or write your own!

 ####Very useful hints